 Here's why San Diego is a great place to live and work:

-- Top Life Science and Bioscience location (#4 Jones Lang LaSalle 2015)
+- Rated No. 4 among Top Life Science and Biosciences locations (Jones Lang LaSalle 2015)

-- #1 Concentration of military/defense assets in the world (San Diego Military Advisory Council)
+- Rated No. 1 in concentration of military/defense assets in the world (San Diego Military Advisory Council)

-- Global connections- direct flights to Tokyo, London and Shanghai
+- Global connections with direct flights to Tokyo, London and Shanghai (Map attached)

-- #1 most patent Sports and Active lifestyle sector with 1,200+ companies in the region.
-(San Diego Regional EDC)
+- No. 1 most-patented Sports and Active lifestyle sector with 1,200-plus companies in the region (San Diego Regional EDC)

-- Home to University of California San Diego (UCSD) ranked #3 best public university in the U.S. and #17 in the world (World University Rankings, 2016)
+- Home to University of California San Diego (UCSD), ranked No. 3 public university in the United States, No. 17 in the world (World University Rankings 2016)

-- #1 lowest average commute times among peer cities.
-(Talent, Where San Diego Stands, 2016)
+- Ranked No. 1 for lowest average commute times among peer cities (Talent, Where San Diego Stands, 2016)